svetozar12/T-rex-runner-game/README.md

 >
 > > ### This project is simple T-rex runner game in js.
 > >
-> > ### Controls Space,w or arrowUp for jump, arrowDown or s to fall faster, enter to pause or unpause, the idea behind the project is that i want to practice js classes since i really don't use them often, and also this project sounded kinda fun.
+> > ### Controls Space,w or arrowUp for jump(can jump multiple times but for limited time), arrowDown or s to fall faster, enter to pause or unpause, the idea behind the project is that i want to practice js classes since i really don't use them often, and also this project sounded kinda fun.

 ### That's is from me, I wish you a wonderful day .